HarishDubbaka/Docker-k8s/Day54/ApplicationTorubleshoot.md

 In real production environments and in the **Certified Kubernetes Administrator (CKA)**, troubleshooting should start with **understanding the problem clearly before running commands**.

-Here is a **structured troubleshooting approach used by experienced Kubernetes admins**.
+Here is a **structured troubleshooting approach used by Kubernetes admins**.

 ---